pymc-devs/pymc/GOVERNANCE.md

 * If a single-member vote on a core contributor succeeds, their permissions are revoked and would have to wait six months to be eligible for core contributor nomination again.
 * If a whole-council vote succeeds, the council is dissolved and a new council election is triggered immediately.
+  In such case, members of the dissolved council continue to be Core Contributors.

 ### Election process
 > Used when choosing the steering council and it's subcommittees

 #### Nominations
 * Nominations are taken over a single GitHub issue ticket over the course of 2 weeks.
-* Only Core Contributors may nominate folks
+* Only Core Contributors may nominate candidates for Council membership
 * Self Nominations are allowed
 * At the conclusion of the 2 weeks, the list of nominations is posted on the ticket and this ticket is closed.